Vietnam.vn - Nền tảng quảng bá Việt Nam

 While AI has the potential to be transformative, it also raises ethical questions.
 Data privacy and consent are major concerns, especially for vulnerable groups like children.

-Algorithmic transparency and user control are essential to ensuring that AI is an aid, not a cause of harm.
+Algorithmic transparency and user control are essential to ensure AI is a tool, not a threat.
 Another important factor is avoiding overreliance on technology.

-While AI can enhance education and accessibility, it should be used as a complement to human efforts, not a replacement.
+While AI can improve education and accessibility, it should be used as a complement to human efforts, not a replacement.

-In the workplace, AI is helping people with neurodiversity develop communication skills and improve their adaptability.
-By breaking down barriers, leveraging strengths, and promoting inclusivity, AI is paving new paths that are not only creative but also humane.
+In the workplace, AI is helping people with neurodiversity develop communication skills and improve their resilience.
+By breaking down barriers, leveraging strengths and promoting inclusivity, AI is paving new paths that are not only creative but also humane.

 Source: Forbes